Retriever

 Build robot agents whose perception, reasoning, and control run at their own clocks.

 Retriever is a programming model and runtime for closed-loop, asynchronous robot agents.
 Compose typed Flows on explicit clocks, and let each edge declare how it samples its inputs.
-The same timestamped inputs produce the same outputs no matter how the runtime schedules them — so you can step, record, and replay the whole agent.
+Given the same ordered timestamped input history, deterministic Flows produce the same discrete-event output history.
+That makes stepping, recording, and replay part of the normal workflow.

 Quick Start

-Debuggable before deployment.
-Render the graph, step locally, use stdout/Rerun, record consumed inputs, and replay the same run.
+You can debug before touching a robot.
+Render the graph, step it in-process, print stdout, open Rerun, record inputs, and replay the same run.

 How Retriever Compares